Eric Hoffer

-Eric Hoffer (July 25, 1902 – May 21, 1983) was an American moral and social philosopher.
-He was the author of ten books and was awarded the Presidential Medal of Freedom in February 1983.
+Eric Hoffer (July 25, 1902 – May 21, 1983) was an American philosopher and social critic.
+A conservative moderate with an atypical working-class background, Hoffer authored ten books over his career and was awarded the Presidential Medal of Freedom in February 1983.
 His first book, The True Believer (1951), was widely recognized as a classic, receiving critical acclaim from both scholars and laymen, although Hoffer believed that The Ordeal of Change (1963) was his finest work.
 The Eric Hoffer Book Award is an international literary prize established in his honor.
 The University of California, Berkeley awards an annual literary prize named jointly for Hoffer.

 Early life

-Many elements of Hoffer's early life are in doubt and never verified, but in autobiographical statements, Hoffer claimed to have been born in 1902 in The Bronx, New York City, New York, to Knut and Elsa (Goebel) Hoffer.
+Many elements of Hoffer's early life are unverified, but in autobiographical statements, Hoffer claimed to have been born in 1902 in The Bronx, New York City, New York, to Knut and Elsa (Goebel) Hoffer.
 His parents were immigrants from Alsace, then part of Imperial Germany.
 By age five, Hoffer could already read in both English and his parents' native German.
 When he was five, his mother fell down the stairs with him in her arms.
 He later recalled, "I lost my sight at the age of seven.
 Two years before, my mother and I fell down a flight of stairs.
 She did not recover and died in that second year after the fall.
 I lost my sight and, for a time, my memory."
 Hoffer spoke with a pronounced German accent all his life, and spoke the language fluently.
 He was raised by a live-in relative or servant, a German immigrant named Martha.
 His eyesight inexplicably returned when he was 15.
 Fearing he might lose it again, he seized on the opportunity to read as much as he could.
 His recovery proved permanent, but Hoffer never abandoned his reading habit.

 Hoffer was a young man when he also lost his father.
 The cabinetmaker's union paid for Knut Hoffer's funeral and gave Hoffer about $300 insurance money.
-He took a bus to Los Angeles and spent the next 10 years wandering, as he remembered, “up and down the land, dodging hunger and grieving over the world.”
+He took a bus to Los Angeles and spent the next 10 years wandering, as he remembered, "up and down the land, dodging hunger and grieving over the world."
 Hoffer eventually landed on Skid Row, reading, occasionally writing, and working at odd jobs.

 In 1931, he considered suicide by drinking a solution of oxalic acid, but he could not bring himself to do it.
 He left Skid Row and became a migrant worker, following the harvests in California.
 He acquired a library card where he worked, dividing his time "between the books and the brothels."
 He also prospected for gold in the mountains.
 Snowed in for the winter, he read the Essays by Michel de Montaigne.
 Montaigne impressed Hoffer deeply, and Hoffer often made reference to him.
 He also developed a respect for America's underclass, which he said was "lumpy with talent."